achafetz/achafetz.github.io/_portfolio/packages.md

 ---

 ## Project Purpose
 Create a common infratructure for data scientists and data analysts within USAID's HIV program to use to improve efficiency, collaboration, version control, and reproducibility.
+Our packages are available for download from [rOpenSci](https://usaid-oha-si.r-universe.dev/packages).

 ## Overview
   - [**gagglr**](https://usaid-oha-si.github.io/gagglr/) - provides a check to users to ensure they are using the latest versions of the core OHA utility packages since they are not updated on regular intervals